I am a planter, pastor, and preacher.

 My academic interests are in Church History, especially Scottish, and Systematic and Practical Theology.
 I also have an interest in the intersection between theology and the workplace.
 I’m currently writing a follow-up book to recently published The Curious Conversion of Thomas Chalmers.

 As an avid reader, I read for work and pleasure, enjoying a wide variety of both fiction and non-fiction.
 When I’m not reading or writing, I enjoy open water swimming, running, and fly fishing.
-My wife, Sydney, and I have been married since 1993 and have three grown children.
+My wife, Sydney, and I have been married since 1993 and have three grown children, and one grandchild.